Find a Qualified Attorney Near You

 Can I See My Own Doctor?

 It depends on where you live.
 In some states, you can choose your treating physician.
-In other states, the worker's compensation adjuster selects the doctor.
-Check the laws in your state or ask a workers' compensation attorney for more guidance.
+In other states, the employer’s workers’ compensation insurance adjuster chooses the health care provider.
+Check the laws in your state or ask a workers’ compensation attorney for more guidance.

 Can I Get Workers’ Compensation and Social Security Disability?